rust-lang/rfcs/text/0000-let-expression.md

 ```

 This is not valid rust syntax so we can't call it desugaring. but if we check that context
-in those positions are equal (rules of PBs and NBs) we can do that jump safely.
+in those positions are equal (rules of bindings) we can do that jump safely.

 ## Implementing without sugar
 Implementors are free to implement it another way, for example implement let expressions directly.